audacity/audacity/BUILDING.md

 On macOS, the easiest way to install CMake is `brew install cmake`.

 On Linux, `cmake` is usually available from the system package manager.
-The latest CMake version is available from Snap: `sudo snap instal cmake --classic`.

 ### Windows